xiaoxiae/slama.dev/_posts/2023-02-08-mining-massive-datasets.md

 ##### Fixed size (Reservoir Sampling)
 **Goal:** store a fixed number \(|S|\) of elements of the stream

-{% math ENalgorithm "Reservoir Sampling" %}
+{% math algorithm "Reservoir Sampling" %}
 - store all first \(s\) elements
 - when an element number \(n > s\) comes in, with probability \(s/n\), keep it (replacing one of the current elements uniformly randomly), else discard it
 {% endmath %}